 Smart Rules That Organize Your Time Automatically

 Stop manually categorizing every activity.
-Chronoid's rules engine, ML classifier, and AI suggestions automatically assign your tracked time to the right projects and categories — so your data is always organized.
+Chronoid's rules engine, LLM categorization, and local FastText fallback help assign your tracked time to the right projects and categories — so your data stays organized.

 How Smart Rules Work